CK-codemax/3-nodes-cluster-infrastructure/README.md

-# 3-Node Kubernetes Infrastructure for CKA/CKS Preparation
+# 3-Node Kubernetes Infrastructure Setup on AWS

 This Terraform configuration creates a simple 3-node infrastructure on AWS for setting up a Kubernetes cluster with kubeadm, perfect for learning the internals of kubernetes.